what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 Science makes accurate predictions.
 And the momment I uttered this phrase my brain mis-fired.

-Dear scienctific method: You are guilty of a performative contradiction.
+Dear scienctific method: You are guilty of a [performative contradiction](https://en.wikipedia.org/wiki/Performative_contradiction).
 You are comitted to a definition of time by the very meaning of the English word "prediction"!
 Given a deterministic information source I (subject/experiment) a prediction is a correct guess of a FUTURE observation/measurement of I.

 Time(0) is The Big Bang, so how do we define the word "future": I(time+N).
 N of WHAT ?!?
 What is time grounded in?

 The [symbol-grounding problem](https://en.wikipedia.org/wiki/Symbol_grounding_problem) breaks all of our languages and Mathematics is not immune to this bug!

 SI [defines the second](https://en.wikipedia.org/wiki/SI_base_unit) in relation to the cesium atom.
 Did cesium atoms exist at t(1), or t(10) after the Big Bang?
-At the other end of the spectrum - does time continue to exist after the heat death of the universe?
+At the other end of the spectrum - does time continue to exist after the heat death of the universe and beyond maximum entropy?
+Is spacetime infinite even though quantum physicists [hate infinities](https://en.wikipedia.org/wiki/Renormalization)?

 I don't like any of the answers modern physics is giving me!

 And so I asked the question: What is time and what fundamental unit would I drrive it from?
 I don't know.
 Yet!